frmenguy/ansible-role-nfvbench/README.md

-# Ansible rolne: nfvbench-ansible-role
+# Ansible role: ansible-role-nfvbench

-This repo hosts the `nfvbench-ansible-role` Ansible role.
+This repo hosts the `ansible-role-nfvbench` Ansible role.

 This role aims to deploy [NFVbench](https://github.com/opnfv/nfvbench) tool inside an SR-IOV VM on a Openstack platform.
 The role includes tasks using the `openstack.cloud` Ansible Collection.